MiscGuild/bridge/README.md

 Before submitting your changes for review, please ensure:

--   all code has been thoroughly tested
+-   The application is fully functional, and all your code has been thoroughly tested to avoid potential bugs or security vulnerabilities.
--   your commit meessages follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)
+-   Your commit messages adhere to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Issues and Bug Reports